Workflows Explained

 }

-The destinationName field maps to the route names defined in your Route function configuration.
+The destinationName field on an edge maps to the classifications[].name values defined in your Classify function configuration.

 Split and Process